the-harry/log_auditor/README.md

 ## Code of Conduct

 Everyone interacting in the LogAuditor project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/log_auditor/blob/master/CODE_OF_CONDUCT.md).

+## TODO's

+- Improve formatter grouping approach
+- Add setup for InfluxDB to save requests as metrics
+- Dynamically create Grafana dashboards using a JSON scaffold
+- Create Git Wiki and allow discussion on repo
+- Setup automatic CD script for gem release